-- 1. Takes note with appreciation of the final study on illicit financial flows, human rights and the 2030 Agenda for Sustainable Development prepared by the Independent Expert on the effects of foreign debt and other related international financial obligations of States on the full enjoyment of all human rights, particularly economic, social and cultural rights;3 - 2.
-Welcomes the report of the High-level Panel on Illicit Financial Flows from Africa, which highlighted the gravity of the problem of illicit financial flows in the continent, ranging from \$50 billion to \$60 billion a year; - 3.
-Calls upon all States that have not yet acceded to the United Nations Convention against Corruption to consider doing so as a matter of priority; - 4.
-Urges requesting and requested States to cooperate to recover the proceeds of corruption, in particular, embezzled public funds, stolen assets and unaccounted-for assets, including those that are found in safe havens, and to demonstrate strong commitment to ensuring the return or disposal of such assets, including their return to the countries of origin; - 5.
-Calls upon all States to consider enacting legislation to address offences by business enterprises, including multinational corporations, that deprive Governments of legitimate domestic sources of revenue for the implementation of their development agendas, in compliance with their international obligations, including international human rights law;
+- 1. Takes note of the report of the Independent Expert on the effects of foreign debt and other related international financial obligations of States on the full enjoyment of all human rights, particularly economic, social and cultural rights, focusing on labour rights in the context of economic reform and austerity measures,3 prepared pursuant to Human Rights council resolution 25/16; - 2.
+Also takes note of the final study on illicit financial flows, human rights and the 2030 Agenda for Sustainable Development prepared by the Independent Expert;4 - 3.
+Welcomes the report of the High-level Panel on Illicit Financial Flows from Africa, which highlighted the gravity of the problem of illicit financial flows in the continent, ranging from \$50 billion to \$60 billion a year; - 4.
+Calls upon all States that have not yet acceded to the United Nations Convention against Corruption to consider doing so as a matter of priority; - 5.
+Urges requesting and requested States to cooperate to recover the proceeds of corruption, in particular embezzled public funds, stolen assets and unaccounted-for assets, including those that are found in safe havens, and to demonstrate strong commitment to ensuring the return or disposal of such assets, including their return to the countries of origin, to their prior legitimate owners or to the victims of the crime;